-Converted into a syllogism, the reasoning becomes this: If someone is not perfect, then the president is correct.
-You are not perfect.
-Therefore, the president is correct.
+The reasoning is if someone is not perfect, then the president is correct.
+Since I and the entire Filipino population are not perfect, therefore, the president is correct [always].

-And, so, the argument goes, because we are all imperfect, therefore, we must stop complaining about their president, the drug war, the rising prices, and the invasion of China.
+The result is guilt and apathy: Since we are all imperfect, therefore, we must stop complaining about the president, the war on drugs, corruption, and the creeping, peaceful invasion of China.

-Sometimes when people ask “Are you perfect?” they support their idea with two familiar Biblical passages.
-The first is from the Gospel of Matthew 7:3-5, which contains this supposed words of Jesus: “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?”
+Sometimes when people ask are you perfect they support their idea with two familiar Biblical passages.
+The first is from the Gospel of Matthew 7:3-5, which contains these alleged words of Jesus: “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?”

 The other reference is the story of the woman taken in adultery as narrated in the Gospel of John 7:53—8:11: “The teachers of the law and the Pharisees … made her stand before the group and said to Jesus, ‘Teacher, this woman was caught in the act of adultery.
 In the Law Moses commanded us to stone such women.
 Now what do you say?’ … [Jesus said:] ‘Let any one of you who is without sin be the first to throw a stone at her ….’”

-By using these techniques for years on thousands of manuscripts, Biblical scholars have discovered, for example, that the story of the woman taken in adultery is a foreign insertion in John and Luke.
+At the risk of oversimplifying, Biblical criticism is a method that examines the Bible like any man-made document -- a novel, a historical manuscript, or a newspaper report.
+Using this approach, Biblical scholars have discovered, for example, that the story of the woman taken in adultery is a foreign insertion in John and Luke.
 In biblegateway.org is this footnote: “[The earliest manuscripts and many other ancient witnesses do not have John 7:53—8:11.
 A few manuscripts include these verses, wholly or in part, after John 7:36, John 21:25, Luke 21:38 or Luke 24:53.]

 A long explanation is in gotquestions.org and Wikipedia.
 Gotquestions is conservative and believes the Bible is inerrant (without error).
 Despite this, it says, "The fact, however, remains that John 7:53—8:11 is not supported by the best manuscript evidence.
 Thus, there is serious doubt as to whether it should be included in the Bible.
 Many call for Bible publishers to remove these verses (along with Mark 16:9–20) from the main text and put them in footnotes."